 The future is all about delivering a unique experience and not just delivering a service.
 We understand this very well!
 The SMART Taxi—a call based taxi service—is about creating the best in class cab riding experience, specially crafted for business class people and corporate companies.

 Our cabbies (drivers) are trained and tested in terms of behavioral skills and driving skills to add value to the overall customer experience.
-With us, one can customize the experience by making richer and prestigious as per his/her need.
-This is possible by the addition of WiFi connections, amazon kindle, cold drinks, magazines, and many more features.
-We do constant market research for adding more and more features in our list as per the market demand for the betterment of customer experience.
+With us, customers can customize the experience by making it richer and prestigious as per their needs.
+This is possible by the addition of WiFi connections, Amazon kindle, cold drinks, magazines, and many other features.
+We do constant market research for adding more and more features in our list as per the market trend for enhancing customer experience.

 We offer cabs for hourly rental and outstation.
-Hourly rental is best suited for roaming within the city that starts from hiring cabs for 8 hours /80 KM.
+Hourly rental is best suited for roaming within the city and starts with hiring cabs for 8 hours/80 KM.
 Outstation journeys are traveling outside cities for one or more days.
-The SMART Taxi started in Ahmedabad with one cab on Sep 16, which I was driving.
-Today we are an aggregated company with 60+ best-performing cabs; this includes a mixed portfolio of sedans (Dezire, Etios, Xcent, and Amaze) and MUV ( Innova, Eartiga, and others).
+The SMART Taxi was launched in Ahmedabad with one cab on Sep 16, which I was driving.
+Today we are an aggregated company with 60+ best-performing cabs; this includes a mixed portfolio of Sedans (Dezire, Etios, Xcent, and Amaze) and MUV ( Innova, Eartiga, and others).
 We are present in 7 cities: Ahmedabad, Vadodara, Rajkot, Jaipur, Pune, Indore, and Bhopal, and have a strategic time-bound plan in place to expand to other cities of India.